 - Post-launch support

-Common Challenges In PSD to WordPress Conversion
+Common Challenges in PSD to WordPress Conversion

 Ensuring Pixel Perfection

 Maintaining pixel perfection ensures the final website matches the original PSD design exactly.
 This requires meticulous attention to detail and thorough testing.
 Developers need to ensure that every element, from fonts and colors to spacing and layout, is accurately replicated.
-Consistent checking against the original design is essential to catch any discrepancies early on.

 Managing Responsive Design